-As focusing on strategic partnerships is a priority, FY2021 Port's cargo growth has strengthened the Port of Hueneme's position as the uncongested West Coast hub for autos and container business.
+Due to the Port's operating model and strategic partnerships, FY2022 Port cargo growth has strengthened the Port's position as the uncongested West Coast hub for autos and container bushiness.
 The pandemic challenges brought many new customers to the Port that are now interested in staying after the congestion is resolved.
 The commercial business unit runs business analytical reports to understand market conditions, assess new opportunities and develop its marketing strategy to attract new opportunities.
 The Port participates in trade shows around the world to promote and market the Port and offers a strong media and marketing campaign targeted at its existing and potential commercial customers.
-In FY2021 overall commercial business grew 6.8% over FY2020.
-Cargo performance update section of this report provides an in-depth analysis of the Port's FY2021 cargo performance.
+In FY2022 overall commercial business grew 30% over FY2021.
+The Cargo performance update section of this report provides an in-depth analysis of the Port's FY2022 cargo performance.